beefyfinance/beefy-blog/content/articles/beefy-newsletter-february-march-roundup.en.md

 February saw Beefy become an official validator for Fuse network and Fantom.
 Apart from improving your gains, our validator status also shows commitment to the networks and our support for the community.

 ![](https://lh4.googleusercontent.com/_frHbuWrceftlVA3BcU0d8ldtxrW8aGUPlELBoGarWm14pq5KddSkWotwmkZD5PJ68SeLnGG9MmybyYkUfXmA_bF7Hs9lSCf3zw28nbjj2c0JxpEqGCVzz0HHbv5MtZN1ZxeFym_ =602x339)

-### Beefy.finance becomes Beefy.com

-Perhaps you might have missed it, but Beefy has gone through a bit of a rebrand.
-Beefy.finance has now changed to Beefy.com.
-So next time you tell your friends about the best place to optimize their yield, you only need to mention Beefy - hold the finance.

 ### Cover your deposits with Nexus Mutual